Art with Purpose

 Join the Fun!

 Born out of a dream to draw together a group of artists, or aspiring artists, to share their love of art in 2017, Great Plains Watercolor Society has become so much more.
-What once was only created for the purpose of learning, has now transformed into a community of fun, encouraging and social retreat away from everyday life.
+What once was only created for the purpose of learning has now transformed into a community of fun, encouragement and social retreat away from everyday life.

 GROW WITH US.